Accor has teamed with car dealer turned developer, the Brady family, to establish two hotels in Melbourne’s inner east.

-In Richmond, Accor will open a Peppers at 203-207 Bridge Road – a 787 square metre site acquired about two years ago, in two parts, by the Brady’s Amber Property Group.
+In Richmond, Accor will open a Peppers at 203-207 Bridge Road – a 787 square metre site acquired about two years ago, in two parts, by the company’s Amber Property Group.

-We reported about Amber’s development application five months ago.
+We reported about the owner’s permit application five months ago.

-At the time, the developer said it committed Mantra to running the 11-level venue with 83 rooms, a restaurant and bar.
+At the time, it committed Mantra to running the 11-level venue with 83 rooms, a restaurant and bar.

 Instead it will trade as a Peppers– another brand controlled by the Paris-based Accor.